 - Results of the Graduate Record Exam (GRE) or GMAT taken within the previous five years and sent directly from the testing service.
 (The GRE or GMAT is waived for applicants with an undergraduate GPA of 3.2 or better or five or more years of relevant professional experience, and for current undergraduate students in, and degree-holding alumni of, Loyola University Chicago’s School of Communication).

-- Non-native English language speakers are also required to demonstrate proficiency in English on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+- Non-native English language speakers are also required to demonstrate proficiency in English on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE).

 Applications are considered holistically.
 We understand that some applicants are terrific test takers while others shine when it comes to their GPA.
 A well-thought-out statement of purpose and strong letters of recommendation are very beneficial.